zklaus/cpython/Doc/library/sys.rst

    A frozen set of ABI features.
    Currently supported features are:

-   ``free-threading``
+   ``free-threading`` or ``gil_enabled``
-      The Python interpreter is free-threading.
-On Unix systems, this corresponds to ``"t" in sys.abiflags``.
+      The Python interpreter is free-threaded.
+On POSIX systems, this corresponds to ``"t" in sys.abiflags``.

    ``debug``
       The Python interpreter has debugging capabilities.
-On Unix systems, this corresponds to ``"d" in sys.abiflags``.
+On POSIX systems, this corresponds to ``"d" in sys.abiflags``.

    ``32-bit`` or ``64-bit``